ankowals/saf/README.md

 Configuration files are in json format.
 We need to parse the data available inside.
 For json parsing gson library is used.

-When steps are executed we need to pass the same instance of a class to them, for example webdriver instance, test data storage, output of step def execution etc. To make it possible we are using so called dependency injection.
+When steps are executed we need to pass the same instance of a class to them, for example webdriver instance, test data storage, output of step def execution etc. To make it possible we are using CustomFormatter plugin.
 Without it for example each step will open a new browser window.
-For dependency injection pico-container library is used.

 For web automation Selenium WebDriver library is used.
 For windows native apps automation Winium library is used.
 For api automation RestAssured library is used.
 To read Csv files openCSV library is used.